 Today, change and competition have become such an important aspect of life, that we have now reached a point in history, which demands greater effort, just to meet yesterday’s standards.
 Consider your parents or grandparents.
-Unless they were a doctor, lawyer, or engineer, their professional success didn’t require the same education that is mandatory today.
+Even if they were a doctor, lawyer, or engineer, their professional success didn’t require the same education that is mandatory today.
 The same effort that has helped us to achieve in the past, is the same effort that will produce only mediocre results today.
 We all want more and we are finding ways to create it.
 The best among us are those who are contributing to the quality of all our lives, not only their own.

 Carol S. Pearson, author of the Hero Within, said “Virtually all of us understand that we are entering a time so challenging that qualities we once expected to find only in exceptional people now are required in everyone.”

 Imagine yourself just slightly missing your target and achieving mediocre results.
 How do you feel just imagining this?
-Now contrast this negative emotional image with a positively charged image of you throwing everything you’ve got into your next effort, in an attempt to, not merely meet expectations but to, join the ranks of those who have exceeded them.
-I’m not referring to gritting your teeth and putting pressure on yourself.
-I’m referring to consulting your Psychologist if needed, increasing your self-knowledge, learning more about some of your subtlest strengths and weaknesses, then consciously and deliberately displaying your strengths and avoiding your weaknesses.
-This is the nature of sports psychology.
-This is the 212-degree message.
+Not great.
+Now contrast this negative emotional image with a positively charged image of yourself throwing everything you’ve got into your next effort, in an attempt to, not merely meet expectations but to, join the ranks of those who have exceeded them.
+Imagine achieving your objective.
+How does it feel emotionally?
+How does it feel physically?
+Superb!

 At 211 degrees, water is hot.
 At 212 degrees, it boils.
 And with boiling water, comes steam.
 And steam can power a locomotive.